Why 'Fine' is the Most Dangerous Word

 Your Next Step

-You just have to notice one moment where fine isn't quite true.
-One tiny crack in the armor.
-That's where the light gets in.
+You only need to notice one moment where “fine” is not actually true.
+One small crack in the armor.
+That is where healing begins.